msheliga1/uriHW19PWATextEd/README.md

         - Click "review Required" in small font below pull request name.
         - You may approve your own request.
     OR .... create blank repos, copy files using Windows Drag and Drop
-        - mkdir hw18/hw18DetailedName
+        - mkdir hwNN/hwNNDetailedName
         - cd into it
         - git init
-        - Use windows 10 to copy entire contents of uri repo subdirectory 18-28 mini=project (14-28 mp).
+        - Use windows 10 to copy entire contents of uri repo subdirectory. ie. 18-28 mini=project (14-28 mp).
             - Note that this is NOT a full repo, so we don't clone it.
         - In GitHub: create a TOTALLY empty new github repo
         - Copy its HTTP name